top of page

 Number 44 Hotel - Stonehaven

-Our breakfast was a full vegan Scottish breakfast including potato cakes, juice and as much toast, jam and coffee as you wanted.
-The service was really hospitable and it was great to see a thriving little business.
-(We don't have a photo of our breakfast we were too busy tucking in! 😂)
+The vegan Scottish breakfast was delightful.
+It included potato cakes, juice, and unlimited toast, jam, and coffee.
+The service was friendly, and it's great to see a thriving little business.
+(We were too busy enjoying our meal to take a photo! 😂)

 This hotel Number 44 offered a great vegan breakfast